antarctica/flask-entra-auth/README.md

 ### Error handling

-Errors encountered when accessing or validating the access token are raised as exceptions inheriting from a base `EntraAuthError` exception.
-Exceptions are based on [RFC7807](https://datatracker.ietf.org/doc/html/rfc7807), returned as a JSON response.
+Errors encountered when accessing or validating the access token are raised as exceptions.
+These inherit from a base `EntraAuthError` exception and are based on [RFC7807](https://datatracker.ietf.org/doc/html/rfc7807), encoded as JSON.

+Where an exception is raised within the [Resource Protector](#resource-protector) (including the [`EntraToken`](#entra-tokens)  instance it creates), the exception is handled by returning as a Flask (error) response.

 Example response: